 Lure fishing rods vary so much today.
 There are 100 rods for 100 different jobs.
 Luckily, lure rods are our speciality!
+From LRF to heavy pike rods.
 We've seen a lot come and go over the years and helped literally thousands of anglers choose their new favourites...

 Question: What's the difference between a spinning rod and a lure rod?
 Answer: action and time.TOP

 We always used to "spin" for bass (for example).
 Today, we "lure fish".
 From my own memories, spinning was a more relevant term up until about 10 years ago when we used "spinning rods" to fish with "spinners" (mostly metal, flashy, wobbling lures like the Toby or Dexter Wedge).
 This general term enveloped a few plugs as well.
 Traditional spinning rods have quite a through-action.
 They're softer than modern versions and are still designed, recommended and used for species like trout and salmon.
 When you are simply retrieving a metal "spinner" (those mentioned or a Flying-C/Mepps/Devon Minnow) the rod simply needs to cast well, absorb the take and play fish without them shaking the hook - something that trout and salmon are synonymous for.
 Spinning rods didn't need to be so specialist so haven't changed much in the past 30 years or so.TOP